SoftBank-backed Dingdong slashes U.S. IPO target by over 70%

 The company said it would be aiming to sell 3.7 million American Depositary Shares (ADSs) priced between $23.50 and $25.50 each.
 It had earlier said it would be looking to sell 14 million ADSs.

-The downsizing comes after rival grocery app Missfresh Ltd (MF.O), backed by Tencent Holdings Ltd (0700.HK), plunged in its market debut last week.
+The downsizing comes after rival grocery app Missfresh Ltd, backed by Tencent Holdings Ltd, plunged in its market debut last week.

 After opening 18% below the offer price of $10 per ADS on Friday, shares of Missfresh have slumped further to $8.75 per ADS in late afternoon trading on Monday, almost 33% below their IPO price.